This spicy bean burger features a mix of beans and lentils with a spicy fiery kick with a quick and easy sweet and salty

-If you are cooking on a BBQ then you should not cook over the fierce direct heat initially.
-There is no fat in this recipe to protect the pattie from scorching.
+If you are cooking on a BBQ then you should ensure that the heat is not too high.
+There is no “fat” in the recipe to prevent the parties from scorching.

-Begin by placing the pattie on the indirect heat and close the lid for 5 minutes.
+I usually begin by placing the pattie on the indirect heat and close the lid for 5 minutes.
 Then move to the direct heat just before it is ready to add colour and a bit of BBQ flavour.

 For the Pattie